Here are a few basic terms you should know:

 For more information, review our related resources and the Research Subjects section in our FAQ.

 The research protocol is a written document that describes in detail how a clinical trial will be conducted, including how the safety and rights of research participants will be protected.
 It also describes the trial's hypotheses, objectives, methodology, and other information.

-Risks, rights, and responsibilities
+Risks, rights, responsibilities, and contacting this IRB

 The U.S. government requires that, before a drug or a device can be sold in the U.S., it must be studied in research and the results must show that it is relatively safe and effective for its intended use in humans.
 If you decide to enter a research study, be sure you know what question the research is trying to answer.